Glossary

 Brokerage

-Brokerage: Brokerage is the commission charged by a broker for their services in facilitating transactions between buyers and sellers
+Brokerage: Brokerage is the commission charged by a broker for their services in facilitating transactions between buyers and sellers.

 BSB